 We came home on a regular České dráhy train, a few hours after we arrived.
 Our ride home was much warmer and faster, despite the extra stops and a train change.
 It wasn't half as exciting, said Caroline, which might explain why nearly everyone fell asleep before we got home.

 Sitting at my desk right now, I've just heard another engine blast its warning before the train tunnel beneath Vinohrady.
 From far away, you miss its fierceness, and only hear the lonely third wavering as it rushes into the hillside, towards its last stop of the night.

 Here's a rough schedule for next year's steam engine trips from Prague.
 The first train of the season leaves Branik train station on Easter weekend, Saturday March the 30th.
 It's heading to Křivoklát again.
 With any luck, we will be on it.
 Thank you W and M for introducing us to the steam trains of the Czech Republic!

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 * * * * *

 * Have you ever seen Monet's paintings of trains?
 Read The Railway Children?
 Monet and Nesbit were right, steam locomotives are dragons of power.

-If I'm not working or hanging out with our 9 year old while a bouncy 4 year old dances around us, there's a good chance I'll be hammering away on our piano, reading a book or trying to sketch.
-And then there's blogging.
+If I'm not working or hanging out with our 10 year old while a bouncy 5 year old dances around us, there's a good chance I'll be hammering away on our piano, reading a book or trying to sketch.
 I live in Prague, Czech Republic and hail from the U.S. South.